 An example of such a spectrum, along with the corresponding DOS, is presented in Fig.~\ref{fig:7}.

 Overall, the presented spectrum is consistent with existing lattice computations, such as those in Ref.~\cite{Lukose2007PRL} (see also Ref.~\cite{chung2016} for a review).
 Since the ribbon is sufficiently wide ($L \approx 35 l$), the spectrum corresponds to the bulk Landau levels described by Eq.~(\ref{LL-collapse}).
 The electric field induces a linear $k_y$ dependence in the bulk Landau levels and causes a constant shift in the edge states.
 Additionally, dispersionless states, which are surface states localized at the zigzag boundaries, are also present.
 It was shown in Ref.~\cite{Herasymchuk2023PSS} by analytic methods that these states remain unaffected by the presence of an electric field.
 The energy distance between the dispersionless levels is $U$ and they show up in the DOS [Fig.~\ref{fig:7}~(b)] as the peaks at $\mathcal{E} = \pm U/2$.
-The wider peaks associated with the broadening by electric field and starting to overlap higher Landau levels are also seen in Fig.~\ref{fig:7}~(b).
+The wider peaks associated with the broadening by an electric field and starting to overlap higher Landau levels are also seen in Fig.~\ref{fig:7}~(b).

-To look closer at these features in Fig.~\ref{fig:8}~(a) and (b) we plot against each other the results of the calculations based on Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations, respectively, for three different values of electric field (or $\beta$) and the same ribbon's width $L_x=500 a \approx 35 l$.
+To look closer at these features in Fig.~\ref{fig:8}~(a) and (b) we plot for comparison the results of the calculations based on Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations, respectively, for three different values of the electric field (or $\beta$) and the same ribbon's width $L_x=500 a \approx 35 l$.